theuggla/AT--OO-javascript-twenty-one-card-mechanics/installation-document.md

   2. Set up a post-receive hook in the hooks-folder to copy all of the files that gets pushed to the site's app-folder, from which we will run them

 ##Install dependencies
-Install
+Install on the server:
 * nodejs
 * mongodb
-on the server

 ##Setup a database
 ###mlab
-Make an account on mlab.
-Create a database and a user for that database.
-Link the database in in the config-file of the server.
+* Make an account on mlab.
+* Create a database and a user for that database.
+* Link the database in in the config-file of the server.

 ##Setup environment
 * npm install production dependencies
 * set the node environment to production
 * set environment variables locally on the server by using the export-command

 ##Setup process manager
-* Install pm2
+* Install PM2
 * Configure pm2 to start running on upstart of the OS to ensure that the app keeps running even if the server reboots
-* Run pm2 with cluster support, even if the server only have 1 CPU to allow for scaling
+* Run PM2 with cluster support, even if the server only have 1 CPU to allow for scaling
 * Save the state of the app and the environment to the upstart-file, to ensure the environment variables stay the same on reboot

 #Client setup